-Annotations: The effect of the disaster can be immediate and localised, but is often widespread and could last for a long period of time.
-The effect may test or exceed the capacity of a community or society to cope using its own resources, and therefore may require assistance from external sources, which could include neighbouring jurisdictions, or national or international levels.
+Annotations: The effect of the disaster can be immediate and localized, but is often widespread and could last for a long period of time.
+The effect may test or exceed the capacity of a community or society to cope using its own resources, and therefore may require assistance from external sources, which could include neighbouring jurisdictions, or those at the national or international levels.

-Emergency is sometimes used interchangeably with the term disaster, as for example in the context of biological and technological hazards or health emergencies, which however can also relate to hazardous events that do not result in the serious disruption of the functioning of a community or society.
+Emergency is sometimes used interchangeably with the term disaster, as, for example, in the context of biological and technological hazards or health emergencies, which, however, can also relate to hazardous events that do not result in the serious disruption of the functioning of a community or society.

 Disaster damage occurs during and immediately after the disaster.
-This is usually measured in physical units (e.g. square meters of housing, kilometres of roads, etc.), and describes the total or partial destruction of physical assets, disruption of basic services and damages to sources of livelihood in the affected area.
+This is usually measured in physical units (e.g., square meters of housing, kilometres of roads, etc.), and describes the total or partial destruction of physical assets, the disruption of basic services and damages to sources of livelihood in the affected area.

-Disaster impact is the total effect, including negative (e.g. economic losses) effects and positive (e.g. economic gains) effects, of a hazardous event or a disaster.
-The term includes economic, human and environmental impacts, and may include death, injuries, disease and other negative effects on human physical, mental and social wellbeing.
+Disaster impact is the total effect, including negative effects (e.g., economic losses) and positive effects (e.g., economic gains), of a hazardous event or a disaster.
+The term includes economic, human and environmental impacts, and may include death, injuries, disease and other negative effects on human physical, mental and social well-being.